 The SSEG project will continue to be rolled out citywide throughout the 2017-2022 term of office.
-Going forward, the City will endeavour to increase the amount of SSEG installed by actively pushing for a cost-effective residential smart meter suitable for prepayment metering, as well as for changes to the wiring code so as to certify electricians to install and check SSEG installations under a certificate of compliance.
+Going forward, the City will endeavour to increase the amount of approved SSEG installed by streamlining the registration processes and actively pushing for a cost-effective residential smart meter suitable for prepayment metering, as well as for changes to the wiring code so as to certify electricians to install and check SSEG installations under a City certificate.
 This will occur in national work groups on which the City serves.